Improwised/kb.repairrabbit.github.io/content/invoice/how-to-add-other-service-purchased-a-from-repair-rabbit-to-the-invoice.md

 +++
-title= "How to add other service purchased a part from repair rabbit to the invoice?" date= 2018-01-25T12:20:19+05:30 description = "" weight= 15 draft= false
+title= "How to add other service purchased apart from repair rabbit to the invoice?" date= 2018-01-25T12:20:19+05:30 description = "" weight= 15 draft= true
 +++

 “Invoices ”
 ![How to add other service purchased a part from repair rabbit to the invoice?](/images/invoice/how_to_add_additional_purchase_in_invoice/go_to_invoice.png)